 A: Yes, we support local backup to NAS, local and external drive.
-Check out the link below for more info:
+Check out here.

-A: Yes, in the 4.5 release of CloudBerry Backup, we provide enhanced support of Amazon Standard-IA storage class.
+A: Yes, we provide enhanced support of Amazon storage classes.
 You can now automatically set this storage class to all the files you select for the backup.
+Learn more here.

 Q6: Can I create an Amazon IAM account and use it with Managed Backup Service?

-Q7: Can I use different storage accounts (e.g. AWS and Azure or Google and SFTP) or different buckets/containers within the same storage?
+Q7: Can I use different storage accounts (e.g. Amazon S3 and Microsoft Azure or Google Cloud Storage) or different buckets/containers within the same storage?

-A: Yes, starting from MBS client version 4.0, you can let your users back up their data to multiple accounts.
+A: Yes, you can let your users back up their data to multiple accounts.
+Learn more here.